borjacasilda/code-20240518-borjacasilda/README.md

 - View the dimension of the dataset, columns and get general information (df.info, df.shape,

 ## 3. How would you improve this process long term and how would you build your roadmap?
+In the long term, I would begin by incorporating a correlation analysis for the columns, which is an important step I overlooked initially.
+This will help us better understand the relationships between variables.
+Additionally, I would work on standardizing the second module, transform.py, to enhance its scalability across different datasets managed by our team.
+This involves refining its architecture to ensure it can be easily adapted for various data scenarios.
+Given the low number of observations in the current dataset, it would also be beneficial to develop a process for generating synthetic observations.
+This synthetic data can be particularly useful for training algorithms when dealing with sparse datasets, thereby improving the robustness and reliability of our models.

 ## 4. Would you change anything if you would need to scale this process from a few SKU's to hundreds and thousands.
+Absolutely.
+Scaling the process from a few SKUs to hundreds or thousands requires several adjustments.
+Firstly, I would retain the columns (All the columns that I identify as contants, nvalues = 1, I dropped it) related to the product itself,  as we will be dealing with multiple SKUs, each potentially having its own distinct optimal price.
+Additionally, I would examine whether the SKU-related characteristics in the dataset, such as the quantity of the active ingredient, provide valuable information that can enhance our analysis.
+If the number of SKUs increases significantly, it may be necessary to add more features to our dataset.
+In such cases, I would apply techniques like Principal Component Analysis (PCA) or other dimensionality reduction algorithms to manage the increased complexity efficiently.
+Moreover, I would review the methods used to handle missing values (NaNs) to ensure they remain appropriate as the dataset grows in size and complexity.
+By continuously evaluating and adapting these aspects, we can maintain the accuracy and effectiveness of our process as it scales.